Sex, murder, and celebrity in Roaring Twenties Chicago

 The Music

-Music: Jonny Best (piano), Susannah Simmons (violin), Jeff Davenport (percussion).
+Music: Jonny Best (piano), Jeff Davenport (percussion).

 Director: Frank Urson